Your gift will be used as you designate. Unrestricted gifts are used in the areas of greatest need.

 Honorariums are a way to celebrate life, recognize a special person or event, or just express good wishes.
 These gifts are wonderful as anniversary remembrances; birthday wishes; and thank-yous to volunteers, doctors or nurses.

 The annual fund is forwarded to the general public in November and targets specific hospital projects and programs.
-The current fund is going to purchase stroke software.

 Make a gift now (print and mail PDF form).